VibeMVVibeMV

 Use cases

-Create a video draft for a single when a full shoot is out of budget or too slow for the release date.
+Create a music video for a single when a full shoot is out of budget or too slow for the release date.

 Use a short section to test visual direction before committing credits to the whole song.